Diversifying the Mixture-of-Experts Representation for Language Models with Orthogonal Optimizer: Background

 \subsection{Orthogonal Weights Modification (OWM)}

 OWM (Orthogonal Weight Modification)~\cite{zeng2019continual} is a learning algorithm that aims to address the issue of catastrophic forgetting in continual learning.
 Catastrophic forgetting occurs when a model trained on new tasks interferes with previously learned knowledge, resulting in a significant decline in the performance of the previously learned tasks.
-OWM was developed to ensure that when training a network for new tasks, its weights can only be modified in a direction that is orthogonal to the subspace spanned by all previously learned inputs, which is called the input space.
-As a result, when combined with gradient descent-based search, OWM enables the network to learn new tasks while maintaining the performance of previously learned tasks.
-This algorithm ensures that the updates in the weight space for a new task do not interfere with the existing knowledge learned from previous tasks.
-OWM helps to improve the generalization ability of the model by ensuring that the network captures task-specific features while preserving previously learned knowledge.
+OWM enhances the model's generalization ability by capturing task-specific features while preserving previously learned knowledge.
 A crucial step in protecting existing knowledge during network training is to create an appropriate orthogonal projection that operates in a space perpendicular to the one defined by previous inputs.
 This enables the network to shield previously acquired knowledge effectively.
-OWM constructs the orthogonal projector~\cite{ben2003generalized,yanai2011projection,haykin2008adaptive} as $A(A^TA)^{-1}A^T$, where $A$ contains previous inputs as columns.
+OWM constructs an orthogonal projector~\cite{ben2003generalized,yanai2011projection,haykin2008adaptive} as $A(A^TA)^{-1}A^T$, where $A$ contains previous inputs as columns.
 To avoid the matrix invertibility problem, OWM adds a small constant $\alpha$.
 So the projector will be $A(A^TA+\alpha I)^{-1}A^T$.
 However, as $A$ includes all previously trained input vectors, to update $P$, we need to recalculate it after incorporating the new input into $A$.
-Therefore, OWM transform the projector in OWM to RLS projector.
-RLS algorithm~\cite{haykin2008adaptive} is a recursive algorithm that solves the least squares problem.
-At each iteration when new data sample is available, the weights of projector are updated, leading to savings in computations.
-Specifically, in RLS algorithm, projector $P^{\prime}$ will be:
+Therefore, OWM transform the projector in OWM to RLS projector~\cite{haykin2008adaptive}.